Jump to content

 View meeting agendas and minutes

-Planning Commission - Thursday, Nov.
-13 is canceled.
+Planning Commission - Thursday, Jan.
+8 meeting is cancelled.

 With the Roseville City Council Chambers at 311 Vernon Street currently under construction, please refer to your council and commission agendas for current meeting locations.